This article is part of a larger series on POS Systems.

-SpeedLine is a locally installed, legacy point of sale (POS) system for restaurants.
+SpeedLine is a hybrid, Windows-based point of sale (POS) system specifically designed for pizzerias.
 This system has served independent pizza restaurants for decades and is usually the first to create pizzeria POS software innovations.
 As a locally networked system, SpeedLine has a much higher price than cloud POS and iPad POS systems.
-However, if you have the budget for it, SpeedLine is an excellent choice for any high-volume delivery restaurant.
+However, if you have the budget, SpeedLine is an excellent choice for any high-volume delivery restaurant.

 What We Recommend SpeedLine For

 The SpeedLine team designed this POS system specifically to support pizza shops, so it has a lot of niche functions for handling combos and coupons.
-It is an excellent system for high-volume pizza shops that combine a highly-customizable menu with a high staff turnover.
-It is practically impervious to user error and has robust driver management tools.
+It is an excellent system for high-volume pizza shops that combine a highly modified menu with a high staff turnover.
+SpeedLine is practically impervious to user error and has robust driver management tools.

 In particular, we recommend SpeedLine for:

-- High-volume pizzerias: If you run many combo coupons and manage an in-house driver team, SpeedLine is the strongest pizza POS for your operation.
+- High-volume pizzerias: If you run many combo coupons and manage an in-house delivery team, SpeedLine is the strongest pizza POS for your operation.

-- High-volume delivery restaurants: Any high-volume delivery restaurant will benefit from SpeedLine’s robust delivery POS functions, especially if avoiding card-not-present processing fees eats into your profits.
+- High-volume delivery restaurants: Any high-volume delivery restaurant will benefit from SpeedLine’s robust delivery POS functions, especially if card-not-present processing fees eat into your profits.